 Each year, educational institutions across the country honor the signing of the United States Constitution with special programming about the iconic document and its signing on Sept.
 17, 1787, as well as the meaning of citizenship today.

 The St. Mary’s University School of Law has developed a program to connect Texas educators with the resources they need to fulfill the federal mandate requiring education on the topic during the week of Sept.
 17. The video below is a key component of the Constitution Day program and can be shown during classes and lectures.
-If you’d like to request a video be mailed to you on DVD, please email Jennifer Lloyd, Director of Law Communications.
+If you’d like to request a video be mailed to you on DVD, please email Frank Garza, Law Communications Coordinator.

 Federal law requires, “Each educational institution that receives Federal funds for a fiscal year shall hold an educational program on the United States Constitution on September 17 of such year for the students served by the educational institution.”
 See: Public Law 108-447, div.
 J, § 111(b), 18 Stat.
 2809, 3344-45 (Dec.
 8, 2004).